 Product Quality

-Poor quality products can have serious consequences, such as customer complaints, returns, and lost sales.
-It is important in your risk management strategy to verify that a supplier’s products meet the required standards and specifications.
+Poor product quality generates customer complaints, returns, warranty costs, and lost sales.
+It is critical in any risk management strategy to verify that a supplier’s products consistently meet required standards and specifications, including relevant ISO certifications (e.g., ISO 9001 for quality management).
+Quality audits and supplier scorecards help organizations maintain ongoing visibility into supplier performance and identify deterioration early.

 Delivery Reliability